ncase/anxiety/scenes/act3.md

 b: I was supposed to be *your* loyal guard-dog, but I acted as if you were supposed to obey *me*.

-b: There's a difference between protective and suffocating, and I crossed the line.
+b: There's a difference between protector and prison warden, and I crossed the line.

 b: I'm sorry.